zenxSrc/screenRecorder/README.md

 🎥 ScreenRecorder

 A lightweight, efficient screen recording tool built for seamless capture of your desktop, applications, or specific regions.
-Perfect for tutorials, gameplay, or demos—record in high quality with minimal overhead.
+Perfect for tutorials, gameplay, or demos record in high quality with minimal overhead.

 ​
 ✨ Features